mhammadsaani/DevOps/DevOps with Kunal/1- Networking/NETWORKING.md

 - The data received from the Application layer through presentation and session layers is changed or divided into the small data units called Segments (Process is Segmentation).
 Responsible for end to end delivery of the complete message.
 And transport layer also provides the acknowledgement of successful data transmission and re-transmits the data if an error is found.
 - At sender side, Transport layer receives the formatted & encrypted data from the upper layers, performs Segmentation and also implements Flow & Error Control to ensure proper data transmission.
 And for every segment, it will also add Source Portno, Destination Portno (Known or Default port of Receiver's app like 80 for web apps), Sequence Number in its header and forwards the segmented data to N/w layer.
 - At receivers side, TL reads the portnumber from its header and forwards the data to respective application.
 It also performs reassembling the segmented data based on sequence numbers.
-- So, Functions of TL are Segmentation & Reassembling, Service Point or Port Addressing (To deliver the messafe to correct app or process by port address in the header)
+- So, Functions of TL are Segmentation & Reassembling, Service Point or Port Addressing (To deliver the message to correct app or process by port address in the header)
 - It provides both connection oriented and connection less services.
 - TL is operated by OS and it is a part of the OS that communicates with upper layers or Application layer by making system calls.
 - This also termed as Heart of OSI Model.